AI-estimated baseline profile. Be the first to log a session!

 Where does 2008 Yin Tai '6918' Liu Bao Tea come from?

-This dark is grown in Guangxi, China.
-This particular batch comes from the 2008 harvest.
+Grown in Guangxi, China.
+This batch is from the 2008 harvest.